aksxaay/typescript/javascript/documentation/namaste-javascript/namaste-javascript.md

 a cannot be run because it gives us error

+Script (in chrome debugger, node doesn't have this Script separation) `a: undefined`

 we're going to view the DevTools
 `a` is allocated memory
 `b` is also allocated